max-carter-math/max-carter-math.github.io/conf_talks.md

 #### Past Talks:

-* 1 Apr 2022: *Unitary representations and the type I property of group acting on trees*, Symmetries in Newcastle seminar, The University of Newcastle, <p class="bold_text"> (Invited Talk) <p>.
+* 1 Apr 2022: *Unitary representations and the type I property of group acting on trees*, Symmetries in Newcastle seminar, The University of Newcastle, **(Invited Talk)**.

 * 17 Mar 2022: *Unitary representations and group algebras of scale groups*, confirmation seminar, The University of Newcastle.